ibm-cloud-docs/bandwidth-metering/faqs.md

 You can review answers to some frequently asked questions about bandwidth metering.
 {: shortdesc}

-## How is bandwidth metering priced?
+## How is Classic bandwidth metering priced?
 {: #price-points}
 {: faq}